A guide for adding Monte Carlo simulation to financial models in EXCEL to enhance stress testing and scenario analysis.

 Why does that matter?

 Because without an explicit model for relationship between click through, conversion and order size, we built a model for orders.
-Derived results are the reason why simulations are such powerful tools.
+Derived results are the reason why Monte Carlo simulations are such powerful tools for our financial models.
 They help us frame indirect but relevant results.

 You can also answer other questions.